Action Alert Archives

 During the question-and-answer period following Professor Mezvinsky’s interview, noted Palestinian journalist Fouzi El-Asmar stood up to state his opposition to a letter circulated the previous day by Palestinian activists calling for “the disavowal of the racism and antisemitism of Gilad Atzmon.”
 El-Asmar, author of To Be an Arab in Israel, recalled that both he and his mother had been imprisoned in Israel for speaking out, and warned against treading down that same path.

-The Washington Report believes that no writer or thinker should be shunned in the United States—or anywhere—and we stand by our decision to host his DC events.
+The Washington Report on Middle East Affairs, believes that no writer or thinker should be shunned in the United States—or anywhere—and we stand by our decision to host his DC events.

 If you have problems viewing the video above, watch the short YouTube video of El-Asmar’s comments by clicking here.
-The video of the entire event will be posted on the Washington Report’s Web site, www.wrmea.org, in the coming week.
+The video of the entire event will be posted on the Washington Report on Middle East Affairs,’s Web site, www.wrmea.org, in the coming week.